UnforgivenPL/merge-pr/README.md

 # merge-pr
 GitHub action for merging a PR.
 It should be run when the PR is in a state of able to merge, so probably it is best used `on: check_suite` that is completed and successful.

+Note: `check_suite` events are **not** triggered if the PR has been created by GitHub actions.
+However, PR creation events are triggered normally (when using personal access token) - so simply adding a `delay` should allow automatic merge.
+Note that if the delay is too short and branch checks are still in progress, or mandatory checks failed, the automatic merge also fails.

 # Inputs
 ## `repository`
 **Required.** Path to repository to make PR in.